 A transmitter sends a message to all CAN nodes (broadcasting).
 Each node decides on the basis of the identifier received whether it should process the message.
 The identifier also determines the priority that the message enjoys in competition for bus access.
 Each CAN message can transmit from 0 to 8 bytes of user information.
-The LM3S2608 includes one CAN unit.
+The LM3S2948 includes two CAN units.